Housing During IntroDUCKtion

 Do SOSers share a room in the residence hall?

-No, SOSers have their own room, but they do live in the halls with new students, so there is a responsibility to be alert and responsive if needed.
+Yes, SOSers will share a room with another SOSer, and they will live in the halls with new students, so there is a responsibility to be alert and responsive if needed.

 Which meals are provided for SOSers?